tasmota/docs/Buttons-and-Switches.md

-?> Buttons and switches are primarily used to toggle (turn ON or OFF) device power states.
+?> Buttons and switches are primarily used to toggle (turn ON or OFF) relays or lights.

 A typical device usually has at least one button (exception being bulbs and some lights) to control the power state(s).
 Additional buttons and switches can be [wired](Expanding-Tasmota#connect-switch) to a free GPIO and configured in Module or Template settings.